 Oh, and don’t forget patch cables to connect it all together!

-Suggested Miscellaneous Modular Synth Modules: Strymon Magneto, Make Noise Mimeophone, Make Noise Maths, Make Noise X-Pan, Shakmat Modular Four Bricks Rook, Shakmat Modular Knight's Gallop, WMD Metron, Gamechanger Plasma Drive, Polyend Poly 2, Polyend Preset, Mutable Instruments Marbles
+Suggested Miscellaneous Modular Synth Modules: Strymon Magneto, Make Noise Mimeophon, Make Noise Maths, Make Noise X-Pan, Shakmat Modular Four Bricks Rook, Shakmat Modular Knight's Gallop, WMD Metron, Gamechanger Plasma Drive, Polyend Poly 2, Polyend Preset, Mutable Instruments Marbles

 If you are anything like me, at this point you are starting to see the amount of time you are likely going to spend researching and experimenting with different modules to get that sound you are after, or just experimenting to see what new sonic possibilities there are to discover!